 • The heart is the embryo’s first functioning organ, which starts to develop as early as 16 days after fertilization.[2]

-• The first heartbeat occurs approximately day 22-23 after fertilization, which is the 6th week of gestation in pregnancy.[3]
+• The first heartbeat occurs approximately day 22-23 after fertilization, which is 5 weeks and 1-2 days’ gestation.[3]

 • The heart forms very early in embryogenesis because the embryo’s survival requires circulation of oxygen-carrying blood, a fact that is validated by all embryology textbooks.